 CID 1455 made a comment in that direction, however D1.2 implements the following change:

-The Info field is a fixed string unique to this protocol: For example: "IEEE 802.11az ranging” in order to guard against accidental key re-use in a different subsystem.
+The Info field is a fixed string unique to this protocolin order to guard against accidental key re-use in a different subsystem.
 Key reuse across different subsystems must be avoided through careful system architecture, Secret Key must not be visible outside of the subsystem.
 See RFC5869, Section 2.3 for Info field.

 Such change is only partly satisfactory, as it resolves the problem by hiding it, thus leaving to implementers (or other organisations like WFA) the task of choosing the info value.
 As we define the other elements of the protocol, it might be valuable to also define the value of this field.
 There is no repository of RFC 5869 info fields, however it is reasonable to assess that no one has used any value yet within the PEDMG Secure ranging exchange.